annikaxlune/annikaxlune.github.io/index.md

-Welcome to my Blog!
+Welcome to my Highschool Blog (Class of 2026):

-I'm a freshman from Texas.

-Created this to serve as a memory log during my highschool years.
+Created to serve as a collection of my memories from highschool.